Acupuncture Blog

 Other issues are like a cha-cha.
 Symptoms come and go (sometimes without rhyme or reason), and it may feel like two steps forward and one step back (or even 1 step forward and 2 steps back).
 They're challenging.
 They're frustrating.
 It may make us want to quit.
 But with some time, attention to detail and maybe some outside resources, success can ultimately be achieved.
 But these issues can take the longest to resolve, particularly if they're longer-standing.

 Whatever obstacle you're having, we're here for you.
-And if you're feeling up to it, we can balterand boogie together.
+And if you're feeling up to it, we can balter and boogie together.

 In addition to the terrific writing of MAS' own Elizabeth Ropp, POCA Tech's Lisa Rohleder and our own little Needles book, another colleague is currently offering topical writing we think is worth your time.
-Alexa Halsey's Substackposts are short, thoughtful, insightful and honest.
-Her care for the people whom she writes for comes shining through.
-If you knew Alexa personally, this would come as no suprise.

 We've reproduced one of our recent favorites here to share.